k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/12_custom_ws_java_examples.md

 ### Example of a Custom Payload - JSON

-The following Web Service is similar to the [Simple response - single entry from  the LU root table](#simple-example-of-a-wscustomerinfo-web-service-that-brings-a-line-of-data-for-a-given-instance) but manages the input request payload by itself.
+The following Web Service is similar to the [Simple response - single entry from the LU root table](#simple-example-of-a-wscustomerinfo-web-service-that-brings-a-line-of-data-for-a-given-instance), but it manages the input request payload by itself.

-Do not forget to set the *Custom Payload* flag to *True* in the **Web Service Properties** panel located on the top right corner of the **Web Service** window.
+Do not forget to set the *Custom Payload* flag to *True* in the **Web Service Properties** panel, located in the top right corner of the **Web Service** window.

 It starts by reading the request body payload and acquiring it using `request().getInputStream()`: